bwireman/genus/README.md

 - name: Name of the generated TypeScript interface
 - imports: keyword of other imports and import overrides to add to the generated file
-- fields: Fields and types for the Elixir struct and TypeScript interface

 ### Elixir output